 2 cups bite-size fresh green beans (stems removed)

 1 cup vegan sour cream (I used Tofutti Sour Cream)

 1-2 tsp lemon juice

 Salt and black pepper, to taste

-1. In a large heavy pot or dutch oven, add onion, garlic, 2 Tbsp vegan butter and a dash of salt.
+1. First, you’ll sauté the aromatics for the vegan green bean soup.
+In a large heavy pot or dutch oven, add onion, garlic, 2 Tbsp vegan butter and a dash of salt.
 Stirring frequently, sauté over medium heat for ~5 minutes or until the onions are soft.

 4. Add the broth, water, and green beans.
 Stir until the flour is fully incorporated.
 Cover, bring to a boil, and then, reduce to a simmer over low heat.
 Cover and simmer for 10-12 minutes or until green beans are soft enough to enjoy eating.

 6. Once the vegan sour cream is fully incorporated, add fresh dill and lemon juice.
 Cover with a lid, and let it sit for 5 minutes.
 Remove the lid, and taste.
 Adjust seasonings, if needed (more salt? more lemon?).
 Serve.